Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 Should an overpressure condition occur, tanks will vent fuel until the pressure is corrected.

 The process is fully automated.
-External tanks vent into the internal wing tanks and all other cells are connected to the vent mast below the rudder.
+External wing tanks vent through the fuel dump system, while all other cells are connected to the vent mast below the rudder.

 > 💡 Under normal conditions, overpressure only occurs momentarily whenever the internal
 > wing fuel tanks are pressurized and made ready for transfer.